plone/training/docs/react/snapshot_testing.md

 # Use Snapshot Testing

-To test the render output of a specific component we can use snapshot testing.
+To test the render output of a specific component, we can use snapshot testing.

-First we will create a file called {file}`FaqItem.test.js` and we will delete the App.test.js file because we have deleted all the initial content of App.js and test refer to those.
+First we will create a file called {file}`FaqItem.test.js`.
+We will also delete the {file}`App.test.js` file, because we have deleted all the initial content of `App.js` and tests refer to those.
 Here we will render the component and assert the markup.

 ```{code-block} jsx